sou18emad/Project-Server-Project-for-the-Web-Migration-Tool/README.md

 > **Commercial-grade**, closed-source, and completely handled by YourCompany Inc. No coding required on your part.

 ---
+Feature	Description
+🔨 Project Creation	Creates a new project based on Excel input 👥 Resource Team Building	Creates team members with associated roles 📋 Task Import	Imports tasks with duration, dates, and milestone flags 🔗 Task Linking	Links tasks in order (e.g., one starts after another) 🔄 Assignments	Connects team members to the tasks they’re working on 🧱 Operation Set Handling	Groups all actions into one safe batch operation 🚀 Execution of Operation Set	Applies all imported data to the system in one step
 ## ⭐ Why Choose Our Migration Tool

 1. **Zero Code Exposure**